 As directed in the charge, a "tax expenditure" is a tax credit, deduction, exemption, exclusion, modification, preferential tax rate, tax abatement, and tax deferral that provides preferential treatment to selected taxpayers, whether directly through Rhode Island General Laws or Constitutional provisions or indirectly through the adoption of other tax codes.
 For ease of reference, where the tax preference item chosen applies to only one tax, it is presented with that tax.
-Tax preference items which apply to several taxes are grouped together in the section of the report titled "Other Taxes and Miscellaneous Tax Preference Items".
-The other items required under 44-48.1-1 R.I.G.L. [as amended] are as follows: - "(3) to the extent allowable by law, identification of the beneficiaries of the exemption. - (4) a comparison of the tax expenditure to the tax system of the other New England states, with emphasis on Massachusetts and Connecticut. - (5) determination of the beneficiary's state tax burden. - (6) to the extent allowable by law, identification of similar taxpayers or industries that do not enjoy the exemption."
+Tax preference items, which apply to several taxes are grouped together in the section of the report titled "Other Taxes and Miscellaneous Tax Preference Items".
+The other items required under 44-48.1-1 R.I.G.L. [as amended] are as follows: "(3) to the extent allowable by law, identification of the beneficiaries of the exemption. - (4) a comparison of the tax expenditure to the tax system of the other New England states, with emphasis on Massachusetts and Connecticut. - (5) determination of the beneficiary's state tax burden. - (6) to the extent allowable by law, identification of similar taxpayers or industries that do not enjoy the exemption."
 Under current law, the report can not specifically identify the beneficiaries of the preference items.
 However, where possible, numbers and classes of beneficiaries for the preference items are presented.
 Similarly, to identify those specific taxpayers which are not beneficiaries of the preference item would, in many cases, identify those taxpayers which were to an extent not allowable by law.
 Without identifying individual beneficiaries, it is virtually impossible to present each beneficiary's state tax burden.
 The process is further complicated by businesses or individuals that have a number of available preference items.
 In taxes such as the Sales tax, the preference would reduce the burden to all consumers, but the effect on each consumer would vary widely depending on income or circumstances.
 This request does not appear possible under current law and with the current resources.
 The analyses performed on the tax preference items for this report include the following: (1) a legal citation to the Rhode Island General Laws [as amended]; (2) an estimate of the reliability of the revenues foregone for the preference item; (3) a description of the tax preference item (4) the source of the information about the revenues foregone; (5) the dollar amount of revenues foregone presented rounded to the nearest thousand [\$,000]; (6) the number of taxpayers claiming the preference item; and (7) a capsule version of the comparative information for the five other New England states.
-The law comparisons included in this 2004 report are as previously reported and have not been updated.
-We will attempt to provide updated law comparisons for the other New England states in the next Tax Expenditures report issue.
 Report Structure: